-Pfizer announced earlier this month that it will launch the newly approved Selzentry in mid-September.
+Pfizer announced this week that it will launch the newly approved Selzentry in mid-September.
 Selzentry (maraviroc), a CCR5 co-receptor antagonist, is approved to treat adults infected with detectable CCR5-tropic HIV-1 when there is evidence of viral replication and HIV-1 strains resistant to multiple antiretroviral agents.

 According to the AHF, Pfizer’s planned price for Selzentry of $29 per patient per day is too high.
 “While we are excited by the treatment possibilities this drug offers, we have serious concerns on the price of this drug, and we ask that it be priced fairly so that people in need of such lifesaving medicines may actually benefit from them,” AHF President Michael Weinstein said.